dg01d/nanopub/README.md

 -------
 Version | Date | Notes
 -------:|:----:|:-----
+1.4 | 2018-01-26 | Extended for weather reporting, and rich-context likes/reposts
 1.2 | 2018-01-02 | Expansion to include `repost` & `like` posts.
 1.1 | 2017-11-14 | Rewrite of script to remove redundant and repetitive code.
 |||FIX: Added a getallheaders() replacement for web servers without apache functions